1. Kidlington News Magazine

 on Scouting, the Kidlington Peace Campaign, Cancer Screening, Gala Day,

-contacting Margaret Day at firstname.lastname@example.org
+are available by contacting Margaret Day at firstname.lastname@example.org

 In the August 2019 edition we celebrated visiting